 What our Making Inferences lesson plan includes

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the green box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 The equipment you’ll need for this lesson includes whiteboards, writing materials, materials for anchor charts, paper, and the handouts.
-To prepare for this lesson ahead of time, you can gather the supplies and copy the handouts.
+This lesson requires 10 or more bags with different objects in each one.

 Options for Lesson

 The teacher notes page includes a paragraph with additional guidelines and things to think about as you begin to plan your lesson.
-It notes that it’s very important for students to learn this skill, as without it they will only be able to recognize explicitly stated facts in text.
-This is important for their own understanding and for standardized testing.
+It explains that this lesson will help students learn to read between the lines and look for word clues to provide evidence for their inferences.
 This page also includes lines that you can use to add your own notes as you’re preparing for this lesson.

 MAKING INFERENCES LESSON PLAN CONTENT PAGES